 Limit the Length of Your Video

 Website users are at best an impatient lot.
 Unless your video is so engaging that it goes viral, you should limit it or less than 30 seconds; or opt for a shorter, looping video since longer videos take longer to download.
-Looping videos are available in some stock image and video websites.
+Looping videos are available on some stock image and video websites.
 If you can, avoid using one that loops forever, since it can slow down the rest of your page.
 Adding a pause button is something to consider.

 Avoid Excessive Movement